Can We Move On: From the Trope of the ‘Brooding Hero’ Whose Indifference Makes Him Attractive

 I wasn’t alone in my admiration of brooding men; according to a 2016 study, countless other women did the same.
 It’s hardly surprising given how many of Hindi cinemas’ male leads played angry, difficult-to-read characters — both before and after Rampal.
 For a greater part of his career, Amitabh Bachchan embodied the trait so often that he came to be known as Bollywood’s “angry young man.”
 Of late, Sidharth Malhotra and Aditya Roy Kapoor seem to have taken up the mantle — with Malhotra acting in movies like Ek Villain, Brothers, Baar Baar Dekho, and Marjaavaan, among others; and Kapoor embodying the role in movies like Aashiqui 2, Fitoor, Kalank, and Malang, among others.
 Evidently, the trope has endured well into the 21st century.

-Not only that: this particular category of the hero exists outside Bollywood too — think Edward Cullen in Twilight, Christian Grey in Fifty Shades of Grey, Mr. Darcy in Pride and Prejudice, Chuck Bass in Gossip Girl.
+Not only that: this particular category of leading men exists outside Bollywood too — think Edward Cullen in Twilight, Christian Grey in Fifty Shades of Grey, Mr. Darcy in Pride and Prejudice, and Chuck Bass in Gossip Girl, among others.

-But do you know what’s common between all of them?
+Do you know what’s common between all of them though?
 Toxic masculinity — an old friend of male protagonists across the globe.
 Its ubiquity makes one wonder: what drives the universal appeal behind the “brooding hero”?

-For me, Rampal’s character in Dil Ka Rishta was a welcome break from Bollywood’s leading men of that era.
-Hrithik Roshan, Shahid Kapoor, and Uday Chopra played men who were confused about who they loved in Mujhse Dosti Karoge, Ishq Vishk, and Mere Yaar Ki Shaadi Hai respectively; Shahrukh Khan was playing characters consumed by jealousy and insecurity in Chalte Chalte and Hum Tumhaare Hain Sanam; Salman Khan’s character was trying to stalk his love interest into submission in Tere Naam; and characters played by Hrithik Roshan (again) were emotionally manipulating their love interests into marrying their best friends in Na Tum Jaano Na Hum and Main Prem Ki Deewani Hoon.
+For me, Rampal’s character in Dil Ka Rishta was a welcome break from Bollywood’s leading men of that era: Hrithik Roshan, Shahid Kapoor, and Uday Chopra played men who were confused about who they loved in Mujhse Dosti Karoge, Ishq Vishk, and Mere Yaar Ki Shaadi Hai respectively; Shahrukh Khan was playing characters consumed by jealousy and insecurity in Chalte Chalte and Hum Tumhaare Hain Sanam; Salman Khan’s character was trying to stalk his love interest into submission in Tere Naam; and characters played by Hrithik Roshan (again) were emotionally manipulating their love interests into marrying their best friends in Na Tum Jaano Na Hum and Main Prem Ki Deewani Hoon.

 Related on The Swaddle:

 No wonder then that I preferred Rampal’s character.
 He knew who he wanted to be with, waited for her, wasn’t expressing his love by catcalling her or harassing her through lewd comments, and didn’t hound her to marry him immediately and consummate their relationship.
-His character wasn’t without flaws though — he did continue to pursue her after she said “no” more than once and stopped only after she let him know she was marrying someone else (not to mention his insistence on drunk driving also killed two people).
+His character wasn’t without flaws though — he did continue to pursue her after she said “no” more than once and stopped only after she let him know she was marrying someone else; not to mention his insistence on drunk driving also killed two people.
 But, at least, he seemed remorseful.
 Granted, as a grown woman in the post-#MeToo world, I can’t even begin to justify the character — not even to myself.
 But as a fifth-grader — unaware of sexism, and the power dynamics between genders — he seemed like the best of the lot to me.

 Perhaps, there was internalized sexism on my part too that made me love “brooding heroes.”
-We have been conditioned to perceive men who don’t express outward emotions — except under the influence of alcohol or in intimate settings — as “strong” and “tough.”
+We have been conditioned to perceive menwho don’t express outward emotions — except under the influence of alcohol or in intimate settings — as “strong” and “tough.”
 “Considering how society has always either disregarded or dismissed male emotion, it is no surprise stoic behavior has now come to be viewed as an attractive masculine ideal.
 Stoic-ness exists as a pillar of traditional masculinity alongside competitiveness, dominance, and aggression.
 The ‘ideal’ man is supposed to be rational and indifferent to crises at all times,” Aditi Murti wrote in The Swaddle.
 These toxic notions of masculinity look like they played a part in my love for a “hero” who was aloof and needed love to “fix” him.

-Unfortunately, the problem with this trope is evident.
-Idolizing indifference, rudeness, and apathy in men have negative repercussions on real-life individuals — be it men or women.
+Unfortunately, the rather evident problem with this trope is that idolizing indifference, rudeness, and apathy in men have negative repercussions on real-life individuals — be it men or women.

 “Stories of uncommunicative men who just need to be understood by the right woman can encourage real-life women to tolerate all sorts of emotional abuse and manipulation at the hands of male partners, through a misplaced desire to ‘fix’ them,” Rosalind Moran wrote in 2016.
 “The truth, however, is that brooding and wrathful men, in reality, are rarely hiding hearts of gold.
 If they’re repeatedly being rude and horrible, they’re probably just nasty people.
 Yet the perpetuation of the fantasy of brooding men in stories can impact what women see as acceptable in relationships,” she continues.